 Our object is to help people in the poorest communities to have decent homes.
-We try to improve the lives of people living in slums and our aim is to support community-led housing initiatives.
+We try to improve the lives of people currently living in slums and especially to support community-led housing initiatives.

 Milestones achieved so far:

 These photos in our gallery were taken by CHG and are typical of the conditions in which the Mwamko families live.
 The lack of basic urban services (water supply, sanitation, solid waste management, power and roads), high population densities, high unemployment levels and illiteracy have all resulted in a large percentage of the city of Nairobi’s population living in deplorable conditions, not least in the air they breathe.

 You may also like to see a documentary, Choking City, recently on Kenya's Channel Citizen TV, and including scenes of life in Korogocho.
 To watch, click on this link